-Facebook has been accused of creating an algorithm that prioritizes negative posts to a user's feed since people are more likely to interact with content that sparks a strong emotional reaction.
-[1] Using the pandemic as an example, this was such a scary time for all and the spread of misinformation about a new virus was dangerous and potentially deadly.
-Facebook updated their system to compare information against a fact-checker and flag posts as false.
-[2] Twitter has also attempted to stop the spread of misinformation by asking users to flag posts that "seem misleading".
-[3] The existence of fake news is not new and is also not unique to the pandemic information that has been shared on social media in the past two years.
+Facebook has been accused of creating an algorithm that prioritizes negative posts to a user's feed since people are more likely to interact with content that sparks a strong emotional reaction3.
+Using the pandemic as an example, this was such a scary time for all and the spread of misinformation about a new virus was dangerous and potentially deadly.
+Facebook updated their system to compare information against a fact-checker and flag posts as false4.
+Twitter has also attempted to stop the spread of misinformation by asking users to flag posts that "seem misleading"5.
+The existence of fake news is not new and is also not unique to the pandemic information that has been shared on social media in the past two years.
 What makes this so important today is just how easily information is shared to a large group of people.
 A system is needed to accurately identify misinformation as quickly as this information is spread and is needed across the web, not just on social media platforms.
 I am glad to see these social media companies attempting to identify and stop or slow the spread of misinformation by using fact-checkers and flagging by the community.
 I would like to learn how the fact-checker and other methods of identifying misinformation work.
 What is the common thread between these "fake" articles and how accurate is the algorithm used to catch the misinformation?
+I understand that the most accurate way to determine if an article is fake is to run it through a fact checking system or to have a professional editor check the author's sources for accuracy.
+Most individuals, including myself, do not have access to a fact checking system and are not professional editors who would check the sources of an article we are reading.
+So what can we do instead?

-I plan to build a model that can categorize the information as real or fake.
-This model will be used with public article datasets found on Kaggle that are assumed to be "real news" to determine accuracy.
+I plan to build a model that can categorize the information as Real News or Fake News.
+The purpose of the model is not to check an article for factual accuracy but instead flag an article as possible misinformation or Fake News.
+This flag can help the reader to make an informed decision with what they are reading.
+This model will be used with public article datasets found on Kaggle that are assumed to be "Real News" to determine accuracy.

 Research

+This academic paper about the Development of Fake News Model Using Machine Learning through Natural Language Processing is another resource for this project6.
+It breaks down fake news into 6 categories from False Connection which is described as "When headlines, visuals or captions don't support the content", to Fabricated Content which is described as "New content that is 100% false, designed to deceive and do harm."
+Naïve Bayes, Support Vector Machine, Passive Aggressive, and Logistic Regression models were used in this paper split and test the data in the 6 categories.

+Data